Heinz Kohut: Personal life

 In addition to the holidays in Carmel, the Kohuts also had a country house in Wisconsin, where they could spend weekends, often during the winter.

 Kohut was psychologically unable to visit his native Vienna until 1957.
 He then visited his maternal uncle Hans Lampl, who had got back his old position as an executive of the Leykam-Josefsthal A.G. paper company.
 Lampl treated the Kohuts to a dinner, and used his position of influence to give a special gift to his nephew's son.

 Kohut's mother Else also lived in Chicago, not far from Kohut's apartment.
 In the 1950s and 1960s she visited the Kohut family regularly for dinners and major holidays.
 She is said to have been the only person who could really get under Kohut's skin.
 Apparently no one in the family liked her.
 She would be pushy and aggressive, speak directly at other people's faces and poke people with her finger.

-After 1965, when Else was getting close to 75 years of age, she began to “demonstrate a set of circumscribed paranoid delusions.”
+After 1965, when Else was getting close to 75 years of age, she began to "demonstrate a set of circumscribed paranoid delusions."
 This, together with her declining health, made it necessary for Kohut to place his mother in a nursing home in 1970.
 For Kohut, the fact that his mother had turned out to be crazy, was a liberating experience.
 He now realized that his whole life had been spent trying to escape from his latently psychotic mother.
 He could now also understand why his father had been absent in his childhood.
 Strozier argues that Else's craziness liberated Kohut's creativity and made it possible for him to study the deeper meanings of highly regressed states and thus to write his first and most important monograph, The Analysis of the Self.
 Else Kohut died in late 1972.

 Political views

 Kohut was not a political person.
 According to his biographer Strozier, Kohut barely noticed the Nazis when they took over Vienna.

-In the United States, he was viewed as a liberal, and he was for state control of gun ownership.
+In the United States, he was viewed as a modern liberal, and he was for state control of gun ownership.
 He considered the Vietnam War to be immoral and stupid, yet he did not initially understand his son's anti-war attitude.
 Thomas Kohut was at the time studying at Oberlin College, which had a long history in opposing all kinds of social injustice, beginning with opposition to slavery and being an important station in the Underground Railroad.
-Eventually Kohut came to see reason in his son's views, and their anti-Nixon sentiments presumably gave them some common ground.
+Eventually, Kohut came to see reason in his son's views, and their anti-Nixon sentiments presumably gave them some common ground.